We mentioned in our introduction that Grace is an Object-Oriented programming

 one time, and also limit the effect of any changes that we make to the code

 in the box.
-The box groups the data in the def
+The box groups the data in the defs and vars with the methods

 that manipulate it.
 By default, the methods alone are visible from outside the box.